kmanoleff/weather-app/README.md

 From here you can view information such as endpoint routes, required parameters, and data models.
 This would be useful in providing to clients to make integration and testing easier.

+### Function Code

+The goal of this API is to retrieve weather data for a given location.
+To retrieve weather the location must be geocoded (lat/lon) coordinates.
+The user input will be a city, state, country so the `weather_service` first geocodes the user input and then returns the weather data for that location using the `WeatherModel` object.
+Any errors are built as an `ErrorModel` and returned in the response.